Semka572/server/README.md

 All other needed dependecies will be installed automaticly after installing express

-To install a module, open terminal and : use npm install ~module~

 Be careful on passport version, it must be 0.5.3 , or an error will occure.